With a combination of a small number of people + software + servers and robots.

 In the process of bottom-up evolution, where there are no designers, anything that can be used is used without regard to its use.

 As a result, resources are scattered throughout the body and environment, blurring the distinction between them and noise.

-To what extent is the subject solving the problem, and from what point is the environment, they mingle without clarity.
+To what extent is the entity that is solving the problem, and from where is the environment, is unclear and intermingled.